Coronavirus "may never go away," World Health Organization warns

 A top World Health Organization official warned Wednesday against trying to predict when COVID-19 will disappear.
 Instead, WHO Emergencies Director Dr. Mike Ryan said the novel coronavirus will be hard to wipe out completely.

-According to John Hopkins University's latest data, nearly 300,000 people throughout the world have died from COVID-19.
+According to John Hopkins University's latest data, more than 4.4 million people worldwide have been infected and nearly 300,000 have died from COVID-19.
 And the end of the virus may not be in sight anytime soon, Ryan said.

 "I think its important to put this on the table: this virus may become just another endemic virus in our communities, and this virus may never go away," Ryan said.

-He brought up the fact that HIV is still around decades later, but therapies have allowed people with the virus to live "long, healthy lives."
+He brought up the fact that HIV, the virus that causes AIDS, is still around decades later, but therapies have allowed people with the virus to live "long, healthy lives."

 "HIV has not gone away, but we have come to terms with the virus and we have found the therapies and we found the prevention methods and people don't feel as scared as they did before," he said.
 "And we're offering life to people with HIV.
 Long, healthy lives to people with HIV.
 And I'm not comparing the two diseases, but I think it is important that we should be realistic.
 And I don't think anyone can predict when or if this disease will disappear."

-But Ryan pointed out that the existence of a vaccine does not guarantee global safety.
-He mentioned that before the pandemic struck, medical teams were working with young children in Samoa who were on ventilators.
-The children had been infected with measles but were not vaccinated against it.
+But Ryan pointed out that the existence of a vaccine does not guarantee global protection.
+He mentioned that before the pandemic struck, medical teams were working with young children in Samoa who were on ventilators: The children gotten sick with measles and were not vaccinated against it, even though a safe and effective vaccine has existed for decades.

 "Forgive me if I am cynical but we have perfectly effective vaccines on this planet that we have not used effectively for diseases we could eliminate and eradicate — and we haven't done it," he said.